"The only thing I can say for sure, Mike; this business will change you."

 Never Bring A Knife To A Gunfight: One of the possible bosses is "Championchik", a Dumb Muscle Olympic boxing champion turned bratva who only uses his fists.
 Gunning him down is the easy way to win, and Mike will say a variation of the line if you go this route.

 If you beat the game with the recruit background you can play through again with the Veteran background.
 This starts you off with three levels in every skill (with no effect on your future AP), and with better armour and weapons.
 Also a bit of a Game Breaker: after the initial mission, you have the option of customizing your character, and there's absolutely nothing preventing you from removing AP from the skills you won't use and bumping up the skills you do.
 You can max out three skills (to the level limits, anyway) before you leave Saudi Arabia.
+Also a Bragging Rights Reward since beating the game as a Recruit means you've proven that you don't need those extra skill points.

 Many of the "Veteran" stances indicate that this version of Thorton simply does not have time to deal with rookie crap; he demands a fast-forwarding of the orientation process and his very first line in the game upon waking up is "Where's my gear?" rather than a confused "I can't believe they drugged me!"